hapsis/Metior/README.md

 ## Grafana

 We use Grafana as a better UI Layer to sit on top of Graphite.
+It requires elasticsearch and Nginx (or your choice alternative to software to serve Grafana).

 1. `sudo add-apt-repository ppa:webupd8team/java`
 2. `sudo apt-get update`